Phase 2 — Code Migration

 - Continue until all components are migrated or you choose to stop

 You can run Phase 3 — Content Migration in a separate chat session within the same project at the same time.
-Code and content migration operate on independent systems and don't interfere with each other.
+Code and content migration operate on independent systems.

 What you’ll decide